 I used a high oven heat of 450° F and roasted the larger carrots for a total of one hour and the smaller ones for 45 minutes.
 I know that seems like a lot of time and maybe my oven is not quite as hot as yours, so I would keep watch as you baste to see when they become tender.

-Basting is the Key
+Basting with a syrupy glaze is the Key

 So-Called “Baby” Carrots are not Really Baby Carrots